LeeAnnEditor/o365hq/blog/Microsoft 365 Security Exploring Attack Scenarios.md

 tags = ["cloud app security", "cloud security, "security"]
 +++

-Microsoft tried their best to outline the most consistent path but know that over time, things may change.
+Microsoft tried their best to outline the most consistent path but knows that over time, things may change.
 That's not a negative -- it's a positive talking point to your audience if an expected part of the experience doesn't show up -- it's Microsoft 365 Security automatically